World-First Study Reveals The

 - Video advertisements viewed on mobile devices by consumers of Facebook, YouTube and Broadcaster Video-On-Demand (BVOD) all generated a positive sales impact for brands.

-- On mobile devices the sales impact of BVOD is 33% higher than Facebook and 17.5% higher than YouTube.
+- On mobile devices the sales impact of BVOD is nearly 3x greater than Facebook and 1.6x greater than Youtube.

 - The sales impact of TV video advertising outperforms Facebook and YouTube irrespective of screen.

-- Using the well-established metric of short-term advertising strength or STAS** to measure the impact an advertisement has on sales, the research found that BVOD on mobile devices performed 17.5% stronger than YouTube and 33% stronger than Facebook.
+- Using the well-established metric of short-term advertising strength or STAS** to measure the impact an advertisement has on sales, the research found that the sales impact for BVOD on mobile devices was 1.6x greater than Youtube and nearly 3x greater than Facebook.

 - The same pattern carried for attention, which Professor Nelson-Field scored out of 100 based on the results of eyetracking measurements.
 On an aggregate of these measures, BVOD scored 63 points out of 100.
 That was 9 points higher than Facebook, which scored 54, and 19 points higher than YouTube, which scored 44.